+Little Joe solo artiste is a highly recommended solo entertainer with over 20 years of ‘live’ experience.
 Performing 100+ corporate gigs per year, you can rest assured that he will deliver a performance you’ll be talking about for a long time to come.

 A specialist in weddings, private functions, pubs, clubs & cruise ferries, Little Joe is also a sought after session guitarist.

-Along with regular engagements in top London venues such as The Dorchester Hotel, The Grosvenor House, The Hilton Park Lane Hotel, his ability to entertain and bring joy into any party through the extensive repertoire of hit songs and dynamic vocal range allows him to perform the songs that everyone will love to sing along & dance to.
+Along with regular engagements in top London venues such as The Dorchester Hotel, The Grosvenor House and The Hilton Park Lane Hotel, this solo artiste has the ability to entertain and bring joy into any party through the extensive repertoire of hit songs and dynamic vocal range allows him to perform the songs that everyone will love to sing along & dance to.

-Little Joe Solo Artiste
+Little Joe Solo Artiste Singer Musician

 Joe places a great deal of attention to your special event and aims to make everyone feel part of the happy occasion.
 A pre-event meeting can be arranged to make sure your chosen individual requirements are met.

 It is one of the world’s most prestigious and expensive hotels.
 The Dorchester opened on 18 April 1931 and still retains its 1930s furnishings and ambiance despite being modernised.
 (Wikipedia)

 Their original London dwelling was on Millbank but, after the family had developed their Mayfair estates, they moved to Park Lane to build a house worthy of their wealth, status and influence in the 19th century.
 (Wikipedia)